cleesmith/storygrind/wiki-content/FAQ.md

 For backing up your work, you can sync your writing folder to cloud storage services like iCloud, Dropbox, or Google Drive.
 This protects your manuscripts and lets you access them from other devices.
 For writers who want to track changes to their work over time, GitHub is another option that saves every version of your files automatically.

 ### Can I use StoryGrind offline?
 A little bit, but not really, as it's the AI that's providing the editing 🪄 magic.
-File converters, spell checking, the built-in editor; are all usable offline.
+File converters, the built-in editor; are all usable offline.

 ## 🔑 API Keys & Setup